MyVil

 Do take them "In a Nutshell," one of OJ's most beautiful ballads, thus its homely title.
 A little cautionary deflation, just eluding humblebrag, like when even the late-blooming DVD's Dada concert, despite being chopped into "chapters," mulches "All That Matters" by refreshing Collins's swoon-dive rhyme of "Now I realize" with "Our demise," and tacking on a spontaneously goofy quote of Paul Anka's goofy-as-written "Diana," which squeaks truth to love's power, adding zen flavor to the buzz.

-Disc Six's 18 songs, as written and performed by varying OJ lineups in BBC sessions, finally rattle free of the original versions' personal and professional considerations, stance dances---free enough to reach new narrative momentum, within and between themselves, loop the loop.
+Disc Six's 18 songs, as written and performed by varying OJ lineups in BBC sessions, finally rattle free of the original versions' personal and professional considerations, stance dances---free enough to reach refreshed and even new narrative momentum, within and between themselves.

 Unskinny Bop